-A 2017 estimate places the average cost per minute of downtime at $8,662.
-This would mean the cost of downtime to healthcare organizations in 2020 was around $20.8 billion.
-This is over double what the estimate is for 2019 ($8.46 billion) and more than 10 times the estimate for 2018 ($1.95 billion).
+A 2017 estimate places the average cost per minute of downtime at $8,662 (across 20 different industries).
+This would mean the cost of downtime to medical organizations in 2021 was around $7.8 billion.
+While high, this is less than half of 2020’s figure of $18.8 billion.

 These figures, while astronomical, are in line with some of the costs organizations have disclosed:

 - As mentioned above, Scripps Health reported that the total cost of their ransomware incident exceeded $112 million.
 This was the largest amount reported (by a facility reporting on total attack costs) from 2016 to the present day and stemmed primarily from loss of revenue.